wendux/fly/README.md

 ## Error handling

-If  the request fails, `catch`  will be called;  the error object  is an instance of Error, and it has there fields :
+If  the request fails, `catch`  will be called;  the error object's fields as follows :

 ```javascript
 {